 But surely January 4, 1912 was among the happiest of all days in the long life of William Letchworth Hurst (1834-1922).

 In 1881, when Hurst’s son Nathan was twenty-three, two strangers had paid Nathan $10 to help them drive some horses north to Gainesville and sell them.
 Unbeknownst to Nathan, the two men had stolen the horses.
 Soon the law was on the trail of the trio.
 When confronted, the two men fled, but Nathan, not knowing that the horses were stolen, stood his ground.
 He was arrested, convicted, and sentenced to twelve years in prison at Huntsville.

 After three months in prison Nathan Hurst escaped—on a mule—and disappeared.

-Soon after, a young man named “William Hammond” arrived in St. Joseph, Missouri and began to make a name for himself as a prosperous, honest businessman, family man, and civic leader.
+Soon after, a young man calling himself “William Hammond” arrived in St. Joseph, Missouri and began to make a name for himself as a prosperous, honest businessman, family man, and civic leader.
 He served as deputy sheriff and constable.
 But members of his household did not know about his past.

-Meanwhile, ever since Nathan Hurst had escaped, father William Hurst had worked to secure a pardon for his son.
+Meanwhile, ever since Nathan Hurst had escaped from prison, father William Hurst had worked to secure a pardon for his son.
 He collected the signatures of the jurors who had convicted Nathan.
 He applied for a pardon to three successive Texas governors.
 All refused.
 “Let the wrongdoer return to prison before he is pardoned” was their stance.
 (Photo from Tarrant County College NE.)

 Finally, in late 1911 William Hurst appealed to newly elected Governor Colquitt, stressing the exemplary life of the man known as “William Hammond” of Missouri.
 Colquitt was moved.
 He granted the pardon on Christmas Day 1911.

 William Hurst, by then seventy-eight years old, personally delivered the pardon to his son in Missouri on New Year’s Day 1912.
 And on January 4 father brought son home—home to the family farm south of the town of Hurst, home to resume a life interrupted.
 (The “Hurst lake” in the clip is Hust Lake, named not for the Hurst family but rather for John A. Hust, the county’s first tax assessor, who lived nearby.)